Terra Tax Guide: How to Calculate and Report

 That’s not all either.
-The Terra ecosystem even includes social ‘share to earn’ platform Valkyrie, the Angel Protocol for donations to charity, Ozone for insuring assets and even a real estate protocol, TerraLand.
+The Terra ecosystem even includes a social ‘share to earn’ platform Valkyrie, the Angel Protocol for donations to charity, Ozone for insuring assets, and even a real estate protocol, TerraLand.

 How can I make money with LUNA?

 Wondering if Terra LUNA is a good cryptocurrency to invest in now?
 You’re not the only one.
 LUNA prices have shot up from $0.22 in January 2020 to around $94 at the time of writing.

 There are quite a few ways investors can make money with LUNA.
 For the most part, as they would with other cryptocurrencies: